When AI Writes the Code, Who Preserves the Meaning?

 Functional programming matters here because it reduces the moving parts.

 Instead of sharing access to future change, the program becomes more about transforming meaningful values.
-Change still exists, but it is made explicit and pushed toward the boundaries, where it is easier to see and control.

 That is not just a matter of taste.
 It changes what kind of system we are describing.